Use the following instructions to bake up your very own gluten-free pizza.

 - Preheat your oven to 550°F along with a pizza stone or cookie sheet.
 We use a Volrath aluminum cookie sheet.

-- Liberally sprinkle work surface with white rice floor.
+- Liberally sprinkle work surface with white rice flour.
 Place dough ball on surface and sprinkle white rice flour on top.
 Using your palm, squash the ball into a disk.
 Then switch to a rolling pin to roll out the dough.
 Lift the dough and sprinkle more rice flour underneath the dough to keep it from sticking.
 You’ll want to turn the dough regularly as well to keep the dough from sticking.
 You’ll also want to sprinkle additional flour on top of the dough while rolling to keep it from sticking.
 Dough should be 1/16-1/8” thick when done, depending on your preference.
 Crimp edges with your thumbs.

 - Remove dough using the peel.
 With the crust on the peel, prepare your pizza.
 Brush crust with olive oil.
 Then top with pizza sauce.
 We make our own by diluting a 6-oz can of tomato paste in 12 oz of water, and then adding salt, pepper, and dried oregano.
 Simmer sauce for 10-12 minutes until the sauce has reached desired consistency and the bitterness from the tomatoes has cooked out.
 Adjust seasoning as sauce simmers.